saquib-ms/Face_Recognition_System/README.md

 ## Notes

 - The accuracy of the face recognition system might vary based on factors like lighting conditions, face angles, and the quality of captured images.
-- The `haarcascade_frontalface_default.xml` file is required for face detection.
-Make sure it's available in the same directory as the scripts.

 ## Acknowledgments